Raheem Morris hired as head coach by Atlanta Falcons, who pass on Bill Belichick

 Morris was just 33 years old when he got his first head coaching job with the Buccaneers in 2009.
 He lasted three seasons, finishing with one winning season, no playoff appearances and a record of 17-31.

 During his previous time in Atlanta, Morris worked on both sides of the line as a pass game coordinator, receivers coach and secondary coach under Quinn.
-He was promoted to defensive coordinator ahead of the 2020 season, moving up to interim head coach after Quinn was fired following an 0-5 start.
+He was promoted to defensive coordinator ahead of the 2020 season, moving up to interim head coach after an 0-5 start led to Quinn’s firing.

 Morris guided the Falcons to a 4-7 mark the rest of the season, leaving his career record as a head coach at 21-38.
 He was the first of seven candidates to interview for the full-time job that eventually went to Smith, who was offensive coordinator of the Tennessee Titans.

-Morris is just the second coach in Atlanta history to get two stints as the team’s head coach.
-Marion Campbell held the job from 1974-76 and returned to the post from 1987-89, failing to produce a winning season in either stint.
+He is just the second coach in Atlanta history to get two stints as the team’s head coach.
+Marion Campbell held the job from 1974-76 and returned to the post from 1987-89, failing to produce a winning season in either tenure.

 It will be especially interesting to see how the new coach is viewed by a fan base that had grown increasingly apathetic in the midst of six straight losing seasons and the Falcons’ failure to produce a Super Bowl title over their 58-year history.